PierreT12/FusionCalacuatorCpp/README.md

 Also please I apologize in advance if I make some common mistakes in C++.
 I'm self taught as of right now, but I will be taking a class in Spring 2021!

 # SQLite Database
-The database I made was too large to be uploaded to Github
+The database I made was too large to be uploaded to Github in its SQLite form.
-So here's a [Google Drive](https://drive.google.com/file/d/1NNI8SEbtjX9Yu8piW7XSFhn0FfF9m5nS/view?usp=sharing) link to it
+So I exported a pictureless version to CSV pages so people can actually see what it looks like.

 # Current Features